Skip to main content

 IN THE HOUSE OF REPRESENTATIVES

-Mr. Kincaid of Washington introduced the following bill, which was referred to the Committee on the Judiciary and, in addition, to the Committee on Education and the Workforce, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
+Mr. Kincaid of Washington introduced the following bill.
+Which was referred to the Committee on the Judiciary.
+And in addition the Committees on Education and the Workforce.
+And on the Judiciary's Subcommittee on Immigration Integrity.
+For a period to be subsequently determined by the Speaker.
+In each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.

 Be it enacted by the Senate and House of Representatives of the United States of America in Congress assembled,